The Patient Portal Reply Becomes the Clinical Voice

 The most obvious failure is a wrong medical instruction.
 A draft might understate danger, overstate reassurance, miss a red flag, generalize from the wrong context, or answer a billing question as if it were a clinical one.
 But the subtler failures may be more common.

 Privacy is not a footnote.
 HHS guidance on the HIPAA Privacy Rule allows covered entities to use and disclose protected health information for treatment, payment, and health-care operations without patient authorization, subject to the rule's conditions.
 That does not make every AI workflow benign.
-Vendor contracts, data retention, model training restrictions, audit rights, access controls, and patient notice still decide whether the portal becomes a care surface or a data supply chain.
+Vendor contracts, business associate terms, data retention, model training restrictions, audit rights, access controls, minimum-necessary policies for payment and operations, and patient notice still decide whether the portal becomes a care surface or a data supply chain.

 The Governance Standard